 The ‘80s was a decade of bold fashion statements and artistic experimentation.
 Pop icons who ruled the charts during this time were known for their adventurous style choices.
-Distinctive haircuts, brightly colored outfits, and flashy accessories were the norm.
-But how fashionable were these pop icons back in the ‘80s?
+While distinctive haircuts, brightly colored outfits, and flashy accessories were the norm, just how fashionable were these pop icons back in the ‘80s?

 Let’s take a deeper look and see if they were more than just music legends.